infocyph/CacheLayer/README.md

 It provides a unified API over PSR-6 and PSR-16 with local, distributed, and cloud adapters.

+## Project Background

+CacheLayer was separated from the existing Intermix project to improve package visibility, maintenance focus, and faster feature enrichment for caching.

 ## Features

 - Unified `Cache` facade implementing PSR-6, PSR-16, `ArrayAccess`, and `Countable`